This post may contain affiliate links. Read the full disclosure here.

 Top watering: cons

 There are two pretty big downsides when it comes to watering houseplants from the top.
-HOWEVER, neither of these things are particularly life-threatening to your plants (apart from under pretty specific circumstances, which we’ll get to in a bit).
+HOWEVER, neither of these things is particularly life-threatening to your plants (apart from under pretty specific circumstances, which we’ll get to in a bit).

-Top watering can cause damage to the leaves of your plants
+Top watering can cause damage to the leaves

-A lot of plants have leaves that don’t want to get wet.
-In fact, very few plants enjoy having wet leaves.
-However, this isn’t usually much of an issue because, in the wild, plants would have to deal with rain.
 Rain doesn’t try to avoid plant leaves AT ALL, so plants have learnt to adapt to occasionally being rained on without dropping leaves immediately.

-Top watering plants can encourage fungus and pests
+Top watering can encourage fungus and pests

 I saw a major decrease in fungus gnats when I started bottom watering almost exclusively.